syntaxtrash/mcp/README.md

 # MCP Server

 A TypeScript-based server for interacting with MySQL databases using the Model Context Protocol (MCP).
-Provides read-only tools to list tables, retrieve table schemas, and execute SELECT queries.
+Provides tools to list tables, retrieve table schemas, and execute queries.

 ## Tools
 - **`mysql-list-tables`**: